Yukon Arctic Circle Map

 • Emergency radio/satellite phone/major first aid supplies

-• We can provide sleeping bags, sleeping pads, backpacks, poles for rent
+• We can provide sleeping bags, sleeping pads, and some other gear for rent.
+Click here for Gear Rental Options and pricing.

 Whats not included in this tour Items that are NOT covered in the cost of tour price.